Bags Packed, Mail Stopped, Doors Locked, Heading to Manzanita Beach --

 Be sure to check with the rangers at nearby Nehalem Bay State Park to see if there are any restrictions in effect regarding treasure hunting on the shores or state park.
 And sorry - if any true treasure of historical significance is found, you must turn it in to the nearest park ranger.

-You’ll often see people on the beach with metal detectors, hunting for “treasure,” such as lost rings, money, and anything else metal.
-It’s lots of fun!
+You'll often see people on Manzanita Beach with metal detectors, hunting for "treasure," such as lost rings, money, and anything else metal.
+It's lots of fun!
+And you kids will be so busy, they won't be asking for more things to do in Manzanita Oregon for a long while!

 Take a ride on a historic steam engine powered train on the Oregon Coast Scenic Railroad in nearby Rockaway.
 Enjoy unique and wonderful views as you ride along Tillamook Bay and the Nehalem River Canyon.

-Saturdays in Manzanita mean Storytime for Children at the Manzanita Public Library, from 11:00 am to noon.
+Saturdays in Manzanita mean Storytime for Children at the Manzanita Beach Public Library, from 11:00 am at noon.

-Lastly, if you have a child who uses a wheelchair, the Manzanita Visitor’s Center has child sized beach wheelchairs you can borrow so that everyone may join in on the fun.
+Lastly, if you have a child who uses a wheelchair, the Manzanita Beach Visitor's Center has child sized beach wheelchairs you can borrow so that everyone may join in on the fun.
+Happily, Cannon Beach beach wheelchairs and Seaside beach wheelchairs are now available.
+Check here for more information.

-Thank you for reading our blog about life around our Manzanita area, and the Oregon Coast!
+Thank you for reading about life around our Manzanita Beach area, and the Oregon Coast!

 The more the merrier!
-Feel free to share using the links below ~
+Feel free to share our Manzanita Beach Life post using the links below ~